-Secondary Addison's disease results from a disease such as a tumor in the pituitary gland, which is an important hormonal regulator located in the brain.
+A secondary form of Addison's disease can result from a tumor or defect in the pituitary gland, which is an important hormonal regulator located in the brain.
 Secondary Addison's disease can also develop if a dog has been treated with long-term steroids for any reason and the medication is abruptly stopped.
-This is also known as iatrogenic hypoadrenocorticism.
+This last condition is known as iatrogenic hypoadrenocorticism and is generally temporary.

 What are the clinical signs of hypoadrenocorticism?

-Clinical signs of Addison's disease are usually vague and non-specific and are similar to the symptoms seen in animals with more common medical disorders such as chronic gastroenteritis or renal disease.
-Common signs include lethargy, diarrhea, vomiting, increased thirst and increased urination.
-Intermittent shaking episodes are also characteristic.
+Clinical signs of Addison's disease are usually vague and non-specific.
+Addisonian patients may present with lethargy, diarrhea, vomiting, increased thirst, increased urination, and unplanned weight loss.
+Intermittent shaking episodes are sometimes seen.
 The symptoms may wax and wane.
-Weight loss is often seen.

-These animals will often improve with non-specific medical treatment.
-For example, the administration of fluids or corticosteroids appears to help temporarily, but the signs soon return.
-In a pet that experiences recurrent bouts of sudden lethargy, diarrhea and vomiting, increased thirst and urination or other non-specific illness, Addison's disease should be considered as an underlying cause.
+Non-specific medical treatment like the administration of fluids or corticosteroids appears to help temporarily, but the signs soon return.
+If a pet experiences recurrent bouts of sudden lethargy, diarrhea and vomiting, increased thirst and urination or other non-specific illness, Addison's disease should be considered as an underlying cause.

 What is an Addisonian Crisis?

-Sometimes the condition takes on a much more serious form.
-There is sudden weakness, with severe vomiting and diarrhea, and sometimes the patient collapses.
+Sometimes this condition takes on a much more serious presentation resulting in sudden weakness, with severe vomiting and diarrhea, and sometimes collapse.
 This is an Addisonian crisis and is considered a medical emergency.
-Under these circumstances, urgent hospitalization and supportive treatment will be necessary.
+Immediate hospitalization and supportive treatment are needed.